cerner/terra-framework/packages/terra-slide-panel-manager/docs/README.md

 ### Disclosure Accessory

-The `disclosureAccessory` prop allows users of the ModalManager to render content within the modal above the disclosed content.
-The provided component will rendered below the standard ActionHeader and above the disclosed content.
-This can be used to easily provide additional context to disclosed components.
-This component is provided once to the ModalManager instance, not on a per-disclosure basis, and each component in the disclosure stack will be decorated with the same accessory component.
+The `disclosureAccessory` prop allows consumers of the SlidePanelManager to render content within the panel above the disclosed content.
+The provided component will be rendered below the standard ActionHeader and above the disclosed content.
+This can be used to easily provide additional context to every disclosed component.
+This component is provided once to the SlidePanelManager instance, not on a per-disclosure basis, and each component in the disclosure stack will be decorated with the same accessory component.

 ### Example